leshaan99/bag-store/README.md

 # Bag_Store
-I create the a simple web-based application create using PHP, HTML, CSS.
-This website have customer, admin and super admin view.
-Super admin can handle the admins.
-Admin can handle the customers and add product, delete product and update product.
-Customers can view and buy the products.
+Built a web application using PHP, HTML, and CSS with distinct customer and admin views.
+The super admin manages admins, while admins handle customer interactions and product management.
+Customers can easily browse and purchase products.